 SECTION 8.
 Contractual Rights of Non‑directors and Non‑officers: Nothing contained in this Article shall affect any right to indemnification to which persons other than directors and officers of this Club, or any subsidiary hereof, may be entitled by contract or otherwise.

 SECTION 9.
 The board of directors may adopt a resolution authorizing the purchase and maintenance of insurance on behalf of any agent of the Club against any liability other than for violating provisions against self‑dealing asserted against or incurred by the agent in such capacity or arising out of the agent's status as such, whether or not this Club would have the power to indemnify the agent against that liability under the provisions of this Article.

 ARTICLE VIII – CONTRACTS, CHECKS, NOTES, ETC.

 SECTION 1.
-All contracts and agreements authorized by the Board of Directors shall, unless otherwise directed by the board of Directors, must be signed by either the President or the Treasurer.
+All contracts and agreements authorized by the Board of Directors shall, unless otherwise directed by the board of Directors, must be signed by either the President, Secretary or the Treasurer.

-SECTION 2 All checks and drafts issued by the Club shall be signed by the either the President or the Treasurer.
+SECTION 2.
+All checks and drafts issued by the Club shall be signed by either the President, Treasurer or Secretary.
 All such checks and drafts issued must be approved by a minimum of three Board Members.
 All checks and drafts issued in excess of $500 shall be approved by the majority vote of the entire Board of Directors.

 ARTICLE IX – NON-PROFIT ORGANIZATION